RiverGlide/CukeSalad/README.md

 Simply express the _roles_ and the _tasks_ in clear, concise, easy to read classes.

-Our finished Calculator example's directory structure looks like this...
+Our finished Calculator directory structure looks like this...

     └── Calculator/
       ├── cucumber.yml